Relative Entailment Among Probabilistic Implications: Previous work and some related facts

-Before we move on to larger numbers of premises, one more comment is in order.
-Among the seven set-inclusion conditions in the statement of Theorem~\ref{th:case2}, those in the first item $X_1 \subseteq X_2Y_2$ and $X_2 \subseteq X_1Y_1$ are by far the least intuitive.
-Discovering the right generalization of this turned out to be the key to getting our results.
-This is discussed in Sections~\ref{sec:nice} and~\ref{sec:morenice}.
+Discovering the right generalization of these properties turned out to be the key to getting our results.
+This is discussed in Section~\ref{sec:high}.
 Before that, however, we need to discuss a characterization of entailment in terms of linear programming duality.
 Interestingly, LP will end up disappearing altogether from the statement that generalizes Theorem~\ref{th:case2}; its use will merely be a (useful) technical detour.